RBI’s loan repayment relief only postpones our EMIs and does not pardon them

 But wait, the moratorium is not a waiver

 A moratorium simply means an authorized or legally sanctioned period of delay or waiting.
 In this case, it is for the payment of money on loans and credit card dues.
-It is not a waiver, which means if we avail of the three-month breather, we would still have to pay up the due amount after the moratorium is over.
+It is not a waiver, which means if we avail of the seven-month breather, we would still have to pay up the due amount after the moratorium is over.

 Do we pay up or wait out?